Spiced Pina Coladas can send you on an instant mini-vacation to a tropical paradise. Spiced rum takes this cocktail to a delicious new level.

 Is Cream of Coconut or Coconut Milk Better for a Piña Colada?

-Cream of coconut is the be opitmal choice.
+Cream of coconut is really the only choice.
 It’s thicker and contributes to the texture of the frozen drink.
 Coconut milk is thinner and will not thicken the cocktail.
 The cream of coconut will also give a richer flavor to the drink.

 Coconut milk is less sweet and has a much less intense flavor.
 A piña colada must have a rich coconut flavor.